 Spring is the season in which your garden comes back to life after the cold winter months.
 As you witness the first few indications that summer is on the way, everything from flower beds to grass lawns begin to grow at a considerable rate.

-But before you start cutting your lawn this spring, there’s one crucial lawnmower component which you should get serviced.
+But before you start cutting your lawn this spring, there are a few things you should check and replace before firing up.

 A lawnmower, like any piece of machinery, requires regular upkeep to continue performing to its maximum potential.
-Whether you have a manual push-mower or a ride on, there’s one thing which needs to be replaced ready for spring.
+Whether you have a manual push-mower or a ride on, there’s a few things that need to be replaced ready for spring.